Home » A. E. Housman Quotes

 by Praveen Mattimani

-A. E. Housman quotes about youth and mortality
+A. E. Housman quotes on poetry, love, youth, mortality, and human emotion

 “Experience has taught me, when I am shaving of a morning, to keep watch over my thoughts, because, if a line of poetry strays into my memory, my skin bristles so that the razor ceases to act.” – A. E. Housman